 Emergency numbers and staff numbers are posted with the phones and on bulletin boards in dorm rooms.
 Telephones are for local use only.
 Instructions for use are found on each phone.

-Maritime Christian College provides free high speed Wi-Fi to students and residents on the MCCStudent network.
+Maritime Christian College provides wireless internet access to students and residents on the MCCStudent network.
 The password for the network is: fb1e3dvd47a.
 The password is not to be given out to the public.
 All residents are expected to use their discretion in what sites are visited.